|LaDon Brennan (#46902635)|

+LaDon Brennan (#46902635)|

   I grew up in central Missouri where my ancestors settled, most from KY; I often return and photograph country cemeteries and haunt the library reference departments.
 Looking for gravestones for my Wells, Lane/Lain, Hazlewood/Hazelwood, Bellamy/Bellomy, Thoroughman/Thurman, Stayton, Pullen/Pullin/Pulliam, Gregg/Gragg, Rigg, Page families; others include Dunning, Gant, Payne, Settles/Suttle(s), Sudduth, Stoneking, Stewart, Shelten, Stoll.

   A goal is to ensure there are memorials for all known burials in the "country" cemeteries in the Bates/Cass/Henry counties where my ancestors lived and are interred, and am photo indexing as many as I can - some are in woeful condition.
 Too many are now in cow pastures, vandalized or stones used in barn foundations.
 May those with so little respect for our ancestors be haunted by their ghosts.

   Corrections, updates and link requests are welcomed so "our" memorials are informative and accurate -- please send maiden names if you know them.
 Every person has a story - hopefully memorial managers who prefer not to update or correct their memorials will transfer them to the requesting family member/friend to maintain and add the story -- or there will be a software update that allows third parties to contribute to memorials.
 Thanks to all the administrators who make the site available and user-friendly, and to the many great volunteers who make "finding Grandma" possible.
 Special thanks to photo volunteers who spend hours searching for lost grave markers, sometimes in overgrown, tick and snake infested, unkept, unmarked cemeteries.

   You are welcome to use information or grave marker photos I have entered.
-If you do a copy/paste of a memorial with a bio, please copy the entire memorial which includes my name, date entered and the memorial number at the very bottom -- a LOT of time and research has gone into many of these memorials.
-Please do not copy/post my "people" photographs on sponsored pages.
+If you do a copy/paste of a memorial with a bio, please credit Find-a-Grave and the contributor;-- a LOT of time and research has gone into many of these memorials.
+Please do not copy/post my "people" photographs.